biopragmatics/oquat/docs/unknowns/source/po.md

 </details>

-## `TAIR` (33)
+## `TAIR`

+There are 33 usages of `TAIR` in `po`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20TAIR)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20TAIR).

 <details>
 <summary>Click to expand the `TAIR` table</summary>